-Windows 10 Creators Update Insider Preview build 14997 adds an option to turn off or reduce blue light to lower the risk of disrupting your sleep, and reduce eye strain.
-With the blue light reduction option enabled, Windows shows warmer colors to make it easier to sleep at night.
+Windows 10 has a built-in setting to turn off or reduce blue light emitting from your computer screen.
+Reducing the blue light emitting from your screen helps lower the risk of sleep disruption and reduce eye strain.
+The setting is known as “Night Light” in Windows 10.
+With the blue light filtering option enabled, Windows shows warmer colors to make it easier to sleep at night.

-Enable Blue Light reduction feature in Windows 10
+How to Reduce Blue Light in Windows 10

 You can enable or disable Blue Light reduction setting via the Action Center Quick Action button.